Is an Insurance Agents Repayment of Advanced Commissions Cancellation of Debt Income?

 Mrs. Harper did not include this income in her 2003 Federal income tax return.
 Instead, she included a note saying that she did not receive the income in 2003 and that she had terminated her relationship with Primerica in 2002.

-The IRS adjusted the taxpayers return to include these amounts in income.
+The IRS audited and adjusted the taxpayer’s return to include these amounts in income.
 Litigation ensued.

 Income for Commissions Applied

-The primary issue was whether Mrs. Harper earned income based on commissions that were not paid directly to her “in a check” but, rather, were diverted or applied to offset a negative balance in her commission account.
+The primary issue was whether Mrs. Harper earned income that was subject to tax based on commissions that were not paid directly to her “in a check” but, rather, were diverted or applied to offset a negative balance in her commission account.

 The IRS argued that the commissions were unreported income for Mrs. Harper.